Ryan Harris (cricketer)

-Siphe Mzayidume (born 11 October 1979) is an Australian cricket coach and former cricketer.
+Ryan James Harris (born 11 October 1979) is an Australian cricket coach and former cricketer.
 He was a right-arm fast bowler who was a member of the Australia national cricket team until retiring in the Ashes tour lead up of 2015 due to a knee injury.
 It had hampered him for a majority of his career, but despite this, he performed as one of Australia's most highly rated fast bowlers.
+His first ball bowling of Alastair Cook in the 2013 Ashes series has been rated as one of the greatest balls of all time.

-Career
+Playing career

 Ryan Harris played with the Southern Redbacks from 2001–02 to 2007–08.
 He was due to represent Sussex County Cricket Club in the 2008 English summer but the deal fell through when he moved to Queensland because it breached his Sussex contract.
 A week earlier he had played a first-class match for Sussex against the Marylebone Cricket Club.
 In June, 2009, he was signed by Surrey on a short-term contract, while in 2010 he played domestic cricket for Yorkshire.

 Harris moved to Queensland in 2008 and played for Toombul District Cricket Club in Brisbane.

 Harris was a part of the Deccan Chargers squad that won the IPL in 2009 in South Africa.
 In late 2008, he was signed to an Indian Premier League contract with the Deccan Chargers, who are coached by his former Redbacks teammate Darren Lehmann.
 Having been selected for the Australian Twenty-20 team in early 2009, he was directly signed as an "uncapped" player by the Deccan Chargers, at the behest of Lehmann, without having to go through the standard IPL player auction process.

 Harris made his international debut in a One Day International against South Africa in Hobart on 18 January 2009, during which he took the wicket of Neil McKenzie in a spell of 1/54.
 Nevertheless, he was not selected for another ODI for over a year. on 26 January 2010, Harris was called up into the Australian squad for the 3rd ODI against Pakistan at the Adelaide Oval as cover for Peter Siddle, who was ruled out due to a back injury.
 Although not required to bat, Harris opened the bowling with Doug Bollinger and took 5/43, including the wickets of Kamran Akmal and Shahid Afridi.
 He claimed man of the match honours and was picked for the 4th and 5th ODIs against Pakistan.
 In the next match in that series, Harris claimed 5/19, a second consecutive five wicket haul, behind only following Waqar Younis' three consecutive five-fors.

 Harris was named the man of the series after securing another three wickets in the fifth and final match, taking his tally to 13 wickets in three matches, at an average of 8.15 and strike rate of 13.7.